w3c-webmob/web-api-gap/features/cpu-wake.md

-# Feature name
+# CPU Wake
-A more detailed description of the feature.
+Ability to keep the CPU active even with no current activity (?)

 * browser:
 * sysapp: